 There is a small Italian language school where you can learn Italian in Italy, whose name describes its philosophy.
 Easy Italian Language & Art means Easy learning, specialized teachers, and tailored courses.

 You can decide how much time to spend studying, the intensity of the course, and the classes to attend with great flexibility in terms of time and place.
 And if your priority is to speak Italian in the shortest possible time, you can even learn Italian in one week!

 And most of all, you can choose where you can take your Italian language lessons.
-Easy Italian Language & Art offers the opportunity to study in two of Europe’s most unique destinations: the city of Venice, and the seaside of Tuscany.
+E.I.L.A. and Italian School Tuscany offer the opportunity to study in two of Europe’s most unique destinations: the city of Venice, and the seaside of Tuscany.

 Learn Italian in Venice, the floating city